 Pricey In-House Domains

-Speaking of domain companies, HostGator sells domain name, and even offers them directly through cPanel.
+Speaking of domain companies, HostGator sells domain names and even offers them directly through cPanel.

-If you are looking for a reliable, affordable, open hosting company for your WordPress website – you’ll do well with HostGator.
+If you are looking for a reliable, affordable, open hosting company for your WordPress site – you’ll do well with HostGator.
 I have many sites hosted there, and they’ve served me well.
 Get a HostGator plan here.

 If you’d rather go with an independent company (ie, not owned by Endurance International) with great support (though a bit more pricey), then I also recommend InMotion Hosting.